-The Expected Family Contribution (EFC) is a formula applied uniformly to all aid applicants and considers information provided on the Free Application for Federal Student Aid (FAFSA) and, for entering applicants, the CSS Profile, in addition to other documents we request.
+The Student Aid Index (SAI) is a formula applied uniformly to all aid applicants and considers information provided on the Free Application for Federal Student Aid (FAFSA) and, for entering applicants, the CSS Profile, in addition to other documents we request.
 The FAFSA determines eligibility for federal aid, and the CSS Profile determines eligibility for U-M gift aid.

-Your EFC is made up of two parts:
+Your SAI is made up of two parts:

 - Parent Contribution: What parents are expected to pay toward annual college costs, based on a formula that considers:

 - Income and assets (cash, checking, savings, and money market accounts; investments and real estate holdings; and business equity)